-A child who is being cared for by their local council is known as a ‘looked-after’ child.
-They might be living in a children’s home or with foster parents or in some other family arrangement.
+A child or young person who is being cared for by their local authority is known as a ‘looked-after’ child.
+They might be living in a children’s home, or with foster parents, or in some other family arrangement.

-Moving into care is a further traumatic experience which will, for many, bring a huge sense of loss and insecurity – often compounded by changes in placements which affect not only relationships with family and friends but also wider relationships, such as the child’s school.
+Moving into care can be a further traumatic experience, due to increased levels of uncertainty and insecurity, as well as feelings of loss.
+Changes in care placements affect not only relationships with family and friends, but also wider relationships, such as those in the child or young person’s school.

 Because of their experiences both before and during care, looked-after children are at much greater risk of poor mental health than their peers.
-Almost half of children in care have a diagnosable mental health disorder (compared with 10% of their peers) and two-thirds have special educational needs.
+Research suggests that around 45% of looked-after children have a diagnosable mental health disorder, and up to 70%-80% have recognisable mental health concerns.

 Find out more about looked-after children